ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

   - Cloud
   - AWS
   - Terraform
-summary: Comparing the experience of coding with terraform and AWS CDK.
+summary: Comparing the experience of coding with Terraform and AWS CDK.
 author: acanham
 ---

 # Terraform VS CDK

 If you’ve worked in software for more than 5 minutes, then you’ve probably heard of cloud computing.
-And if you’ve worked in cloud computing for more than 5 minutes, you’ve probably heard of either Terraform or AwsCDK (also known as just CDK).
+And if you’ve worked in cloud computing for more than 5 minutes, you’ve probably heard of either Terraform or AwsCDK (also known as CDK).

 Both Terraform and CDK are tools known as infrastructure as code (IaC) which speed up cloud development by allowing a user to code their cloud resources before deploying them.
 This allows the cloud architecture to be treated as code, that is, replicated, reviewed and stored just like any other code.
 It also means that we can deploy or destroy a complex mesh of cloud resources with just one command; saving a lot of time, effort, money and mistakes.

-As a developer with 2 and a half years experience with cloud, over 2 years of experience with terraform, I’ve recently finished an upskilling project learning CDK.
+As a developer with 2 and a half years experience with cloud, over 2 years of experience with Terraform, I’ve recently finished an upskilling project learning CDK.
 In this blog, I’ll cover some of the differences between the two and which one you might prefer to use.
 To begin explaining their differences, it’s easier to start with explaining how they work.

 ## Terraform workings

-Terraform works with something called the ‘terraform state’ , a JSON file (stored either locally or within the cloud) which acts as a record for all the resources that terraform has deployed to the cloud.When deploying, terraform will write to the state, and when deleting, it will remove from the state.
-This enables terraform to know what to delete and which resources to change/replace when alterations are deployed.
+Terraform works with something called the ‘Terraform state’ , a JSON file (stored either locally or within the cloud) which acts as a record for all the resources that Terraform has deployed to the cloud.
+When deploying, Terraform will write to the state, and when deleting, it will remove from the state.
+This enables Terraform to know what to delete and which resources to change/replace when alterations are deployed.

-The terraform state leads to some of the major common issues people run into when using terraform.
+The Terraform state leads to some of the major common issues people run into when using Terraform.
-If anything is not deployed with terraform, but is changed manually, it is not recorded on the terraform state and can lead to errors when re-deploying.
+If anything is not deployed with Terraform, but is changed manually, it is not recorded on the Terraform state and can lead to errors when re-deploying.
-As the terraform state isn't directly tied to aws, and terraform itself is cloud agnostic, it can be used on any major cloud platform.
+As the Terraform state isn't directly tied to aws, and Terraform itself is cloud agnostic, it can be used on any major cloud platform.

 ## CDK workings

 CDK on the other hand, is fully integrated into aws, and uses cloudformation to deploy its stacks.
-While this eliminates the problems which come with the terraform state, any issues you have with cloudformation deployment will likely be inherited into CDK, such as stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).
+While this eliminates the problems which come with the Terraform state, any issues you have with cloudformation deployment will likely be inherited into CDK, such as stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).

 ## Getting to grips with Terraform